SargeyWargey/Homoothya/Story/Outlines/Outline.md

 ### Reader Experience
 1. **Prologue**: Intrigued—Mike starting to write but avoiding something.
-2. **Act I (Ch 1-15)**: Engaged with Mike's struggle, wondering about his mysterious origins.
+2. **Act I (Ch 1-13)**: Engaged with Mike's struggle, wondering about his mysterious origins.
-3. **Act I Climax (Ch 15)**: Carlos intervention—"Who is Hoomothya?
+3. **Act I Climax (Ch 13)**: Carlos intervention—"Who is Hoomothya?
 Why does this 'other boy' matter so much?"
-4. **Act II Opening (Ch 16)**: Mike begins Hoomothya manuscript—"How does he know this story so intimately?"
+4. **Act II Opening (Ch 14)**: Mike begins Hoomothya manuscript—"How does he know this story so intimately?"
-5. **Act II (Ch 17-26)**: Increasingly certain Mike = Hoomothya as clues pile up, but waiting for confirmation.
+5. **Act II (Ch 15-24)**: Increasingly certain Mike = Hoomothya as clues pile up, but waiting for confirmation.
-6. **Chapter 28 Reveal**: Cathartic—Mike finally says "I was Hoomothya"—readers realize Carlos knew all along and was gently guiding Mike toward this integration.
+6. **Chapter 25 - THE REVEAL**: Cathartic—Mike finally says "I was Hoomothya"—readers realize Carlos knew all along and was gently guiding Mike toward this integration.
+7. **Chapter 26 - THE PILGRIMAGE**: NOW the cave journey—devastating and beautiful because readers understand what it means
-7. **Act III**: Understanding Mike's mission with full context—including Carlos's role in making the manuscript possible.
+8. **Act III (Ch 27+)**: Understanding Mike's mission with full context—including Carlos's role in making the manuscript possible.

 ### Mike's Arc (with Carlos as Guide)
-1. **Prologue + Act I (Ch 1-15)**: Fragmented, carrying secret, dissociated from Hoomothya identity, writing only "safe" story.
+1. **Prologue + Act I (Ch 1-13)**: Fragmented, carrying secret, dissociated from Hoomothya identity, writing only "safe" story.
-2. **Act I Climax (Ch 15)**: Carlos breaks through resistance—"That boy deserves to be remembered"—permission to face trauma.
+2. **Act I Climax (Ch 13)**: Carlos breaks through resistance—"That boy deserves to be remembered"—permission to face trauma.
-3. **Act II Opening (Ch 16)**: Writing about "the boy" because he can't claim him as "I"—Carlos dying nearby, encouraging.
+3. **Act II Opening (Ch 14)**: Writing about "the boy" because he can't claim him as "I"—Carlos dying nearby, encouraging.
-4. **Act II (Ch 17-26)**: Manuscript unfolds in third person—distance necessary for survival.
+4. **Act II (Ch 15-24)**: Manuscript unfolds in third person—distance necessary for survival.
-5. **Chapter 28 Reveal**: Integration—"I was Hoomothya.
+5. **Chapter 25 - THE REVEAL**: Integration in writing—"I was Hoomothya.
 I am Hoomothya."—Carlos's final gift bearing fruit.
+6. **Chapter 26 - THE PILGRIMAGE**: Integration in action—returning to the cave as a whole person, honoring both identities.
-6. **Act III (Ch 29+)**: Complete witness, both identities claimed, Carlos honored, mission fulfilled.
+7. **Act III (Ch 27+)**: Complete witness, both identities claimed, Carlos honored, mission fulfilled.
-7. **Death**: Peace, integration, truth recorded—Carlos waiting for him.
+8. **Death**: Peace, integration, truth recorded—Carlos waiting for him.

 ---